Publications and Grants

 Applying Indigenous ways of being, knowing and doing to a talk therapy program for Indigenous youth, families and communities in Alberta

 Alberta Children’s Hospital Research Institute: One Child Every Child Seedling Award.
-2024 – 2026. $50,000.
+2024 – 2027. $50,000.

 Preventing and mitigating developmental trauma through a transdisciplinary community-university partnership

-Lindenbach (Project Holder), Wang (Principal Applicant)
+Lindenbach (Project Holder), Dimitropoulos (Principal Applicant), Wang (Principal Applicant)

-University of Calgary Transdisciplinary Connector Grant.
+University of Calgary: Transdisciplinary Connector Grant.
 2024. $17,000.

 Enhancing behavioural and mental health services for youth impacted by developmental trauma by strengthening caregiver and provider networks

-Lindenbach (Primary Organizational Supervisor), Wang (Organizational co-Supervisor)
+Dimitropoulos (Primary Academic Supervisor), Lindenbach (Primary Organizational Supervisor), Wang (Organizational Co-supervisor)

 Lindenbach (Primary Applicant), Pippus (Co-Applicant)